GoInterject/GoInterject.github.io/bApps/InterjectTraining/Budget/ControlCenterSummary.md

 ### [ Tools Controlled by the Control Center ](/bApps/InterjectTraining/Budget/ControlCenterSecurity.html)

-This page shows all the tools controlled by the Control Center, and how they are done so.
+This page shows all the tools controlled by the Control Center, and how they are controlled.